Abbas-b-b/Garnet.Serilog.Enricher.HttpContext/README.md

 ```
 **The order of using middlewares is important to have proper log information.
 For example if you have a middleware that produces custom responses on exception occurrence and you want to log the exact response,
 you should register the GarnetResponseBody middleware before that.
-[For more information](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware/)**
+[More information](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware/)**

 Now let ```Serilog``` to use Garnet enrichers all at once or one by one as you need.